|Full Name||Tom Craddick|

 Craddick is also a successful businessman.
 He is a sales representative for Horizon Mud Company, owns Craddick Properties, a Midland investment business, and is president of Craddick, Inc.

 Craddick holds both a Bachelor of Business Administration and a Master of Business Administration from Texas Tech University.
 Craddick married the former Nadine Nayfa, a native of Sweetwater, in 1969.
-They have two children, Christi and Thomas Russell, Jr. Craddick and Nadine have a grandson, Tripp, and a granddaughter, Claire.
+They have two children, Christi and Thomas Russell, Jr. Their son, Tommy, married the former Laura Parker in 2004.
+Craddick and Nadine have a grandson, Tripp, and two granddaughters, Claire and Catherine.